-Wheelchair accessible shuttles operate between Brigham and Women’s Hospital (at 75 Francis Street) and the Ambulatory Care Center at 850 Boylston Street, Chestnut Hill, the Brigham and Women’s Faulkner Hospital, Jamaica Plain and the Massachusetts General Hospital, Boston.
+Wheelchair accessible shuttles operate between Brigham and Women’s Hospital (at 75 Francis Street) and the Brigham and Women’s Health Care Center, Chestnut Hill, the Brigham and Women’s Faulkner Hospital, Jamaica Plain and the Massachusetts General Hospital, Boston.
 You may view shuttle schedules online or posted at the shuttle stop across from the 75 Francis Street entrance.

 Brigham and Women’s has two parking garages.
 Both have designated accessible parking spots.
 The vehicle height limit at both is 6 feet 6 inches.
+There are a few oversized spaces on P1 of the 80 Francis Garage (617-732-6532).
+See an attendant upon arrival for assistance with oversized vehicles.
+When there are no open oversized self-parking spaces please use valet service at the 45 or 75 Francis Street entrances.
 Accessible van parking is also available.

 There are three main entrances to Brigham and Women’s Hospital: 15 Francis Street, 45 Francis Street and 75 Francis Street.
-Once inside, all patient care areas can be reached without having to exit the building, with the exception of the practices at 500 Brookline Avenue (also known as the Servicenter Building).
+Once inside, all patient care areas can be reached without having to exit the building, with the exception of the practices at 500 Brookline Avenue and 60 Fenwood Road.
 All main entrances are handicap accessible.